Dynamically tuneable helicity in twisted electromagnetic resonators: Cavity Geometry

 \section{Cavity Geometry}

 We investigate a resonator with twisted electrically conducting boundary conditions.
 To construct this geometry, we take a rectangular prism and introduce a twist angle, $\phi$, perpendicular to the resonator’s central axis.
-The handedness of the twist is determined by the sign of $\phi$: a right-handed twist corresponds to $\phi > 0$, while a left-handed twist corresponds to $\phi < 0$.
-The resonator’s geometry is represented in Fig.~\ref{fig:geometry}.
+The handedness of the twist is determined by the sign of $\phi$: a RH twist corresponds to $\phi > 0$, while a LH twist corresponds to $\phi < 0$.
+The resonator's geometry is represented in Fig.~\ref{fig:geometry}.